 While the level of access for each tenant may differ, the functionality may differ too.
 In this way, each tenant may set up custom functionality and use the same app with different features.

 Long story short, Atlassian started to provide the same cloud-based app to all its users, and a single computing node served all customers.
-Tenants were isolated, but at the same time they used the same app, just like they continue doing to this day.
+Tenants were isolated, but at the same time, they used the same app, just like they continue to do to this day.

 A multi-tenant data architecture is used in cloud computing for developing SaaS, PaaS, and IaaS products.
-You may already use some multi-tenant apps:
+Let’s consider such multi-tenant architecture examples:

-This is far from a complete list of enterprise and startup SaaS companies.
-According to the Healthcare Information and Management Systems Society, in the US, 67% of IT healthcare organizations employ software as a service in their operations.
-Natural Resources Canada has also migrated petabytes of geospatial data to the cloud, implementing cloud multi-tenant architecture principles and specific AWS tools.
+This is far from a complete list of enterprises and startups that use software as a service business model.
+For example, Natural Resources Canada has migrated petabytes of geospatial data to the cloud, implementing multi-tenant cloud architecture principles and specific AWS tools.

-Single-tenant vs multi-tenant SaaS architecture: specifics and details you should know
+Single-tenant vs multi-tenant architecture: specifics and details you should know

 If you want to offer your SaaS product to multiple users, you need to choose either a single-tenant or multi-tenant architectural model.

-Single tenancy doesn’t mean your app will be used by just one single user; it just means that one entity of your app will be used by one user.
+Single tenancy doesn’t mean just one single user will use your app; it just means that one user will use one entity of your app.

 Meanwhile, with a multi-tenant app, a single version of the app will be used by multiple tenants.